alien4cloud/alien4cloud-go-client/examples/upload-csar/README.md

-# Run a workflow
+# Upload a CSAR (Cloud Service ARchive)

-This example shows how the Alien4Cloud go client can be used to upload a CSAR to Alien4Cloud catalog.
+This example shows how the Alien4Cloud go client can be used to upload a CSAR (Cloud Service ARchive - zip file containing TOSCA types and templates definitions) to Alien4Cloud catalog.

 ## Running this example